The ALMA Frontier Fields Survey. VI. Lensing-corrected 1.1mm number counts in Abell 2744, MACSJ0416.1-2403, MACSJ1149.5+2223, Abell 370 and Abell S1063: Data

 We detect sources by searching for pixels with signal-to-noise ratio $(\textmd{S/N})$ larger or equal than a given threshold, grouping pixels as individual sources with the DBSCAN python algorithm \citep{Pedregosa2012}.
 We choose a threshold of $\textmd{S/N}=4.5$, as this is found to be an appropriate tradeoff between the purity and completeness correction factors that will be applied to our number counts (see $\S$\ref{sect_method}).
 Detections in the first three FF clusters were already reported in Paper I and Paper IV, making a total of 19 sources.
 Here we introduce our detections in A370 and AS1063.
 In each mosaic, we perform the source extraction within the region where the primary beam (PB) sensitivity is at least a given fraction of the peak sensitivity.
 In Paper IV, we considered $\textmd{PB}>0.5$.
 However, in one of the last two FFs we find a high $\textmd{S/N}$ source at $\textmd{PB}=0.34$, A370-ID02.
 Therefore, in this study we use $\textmd{PB}>0.3$ for all cluster fields.
 This does not add sources to the first three fields.
 Throughout this paper, all source flux densities and peak intensities correspond to PB-corrected values.

 Extracting sources at $\textmd{S/N}\geq4.5$ in the last two FFs adds ten new detections to our catalog (see Table \ref{tab_snr45gals}).
 In each of these cluster fields, we detect three high-significance ($\textmd{S/N}\geq5$) and two low-significance ($4.5\leq\textmd{S/N}<5$) sources.
 Detection coordinates are shown in Fig. \ref{fig_maps}.
 Detections have peak intensities in the range $\sim0.28-6.30\,\textmd{mJy}\,\textmd{beam}^{-1}$.
 We measure integrated flux densities in the \textit{uv}-plane for our new high-significance detections as in Paper I, using the UVMCMCFIT python algorithm \citep{Bussmann2016}.
-These Gaussian fits give integrated flux densities in the range $\sim1.00-6.81\,\textmd{mJy}$, effective radii in the range $\lesssim0\farcs10-0\farcs45$ and axial ratios in the range $\sim0.36-0.80$.
+These Gaussian fits give integrated flux densities in the range $\sim1.00-6.81\,\textmd{mJy}$, effective radii in the range $\lesssim0\farcs10-0\farcs45$ (half-light radii\footnote{The half-light size of a source is given by 2.35 times its effective radius.}) and axial ratios in the range $\sim0.36-0.80$.

-As in Paper IV, we estimate the integrated flux densities of low-significance detections in A370 and AS1063 using source peak intensities.
+As in Paper IV, we estimate the integrated flux densities of low-significance detections in A370 and AS1063 using source peak intensities; this choice is motivated by the large uncertainties in integrated source flux densities that are given at low S/N by two-dimensional Gaussian fits in the $uv$-plane.
 We adopt as their observed effective radius and axial ratio the median values found for the high-significance sources.
 Including the five FFs, these are $r_{\textmd{eff,obs}}=0\farcs23$ and $q_{\textmd{obs}}=0.58$, respectively.
 We conduct source injection simulations (see $\S$\ref{sect_method}), finding a typical ratio between the peak and integrated flux density for these size parameters of 0.80 and 0.71 in A370 and AS1063, respectively.
 These factors give image-plane integrated flux densities of the $4.5\leq\textmd{S/N}<5$ detections ranging from $\sim0.35$ to $\sim0.55\,\textmd{mJy}$.

 Each cluster field covers an observed area of $\sim5.2\,\textmd{arcmin}^2$ ($\textmd{PB}>0.3$ region).
 The five clusters sum to a total image-plane area of $\sim26\,\textmd{arcmin}^2$.
-This corresponds to $\sim6$ times the area of the Hubble Ultra Deep Field (HUDF, \citealt{Dunlop2017}), $\sim26$ times the initial ALMA Spectroscopic Survey in the HUDF (ASPECS-Pilot, \citealt{Walter2016,Aravena2016}) and $\sim6$ times the ASPECS-LP \citealt{Aravena2020}.
+This corresponds to $\sim6$ times the area of the Hubble Ultra Deep Field (HUDF, \citealt{Dunlop2017}), $\sim26$ times the initial ALMA Spectroscopic Survey in the HUDF (ASPECS-Pilot, \citealt{Walter2016,Aravena2016}) and $\sim6$ times the ASPECS-LP \citep{Aravena2020}.
 Note, however, that this area is reduced when lens models are applied (see $\S$\ref{sect_models}).